-The findings that inhalable marijuana boosts working memory surprised the researchers, who were expecting subjects to be impaired.
+The findings of this marijuana and memory study surprised the researchers, who were expecting subjects to be impaired.

-While prior findings show that marijuana can temporarily impair working memory, a new study published in the journal Neurobiology of Learning and Memory suggests the exact opposite.
+While prior findings show that marijuana can temporarily impair working memory, a new cannabis and memory study published in the journal Neurobiology of Learning and Memory suggests the exact opposite.

-To investigate marijuana’s effects on working memory, researchers from the University of Florida trained 32 rats (15 male, 16 female) in a food-motivated delayed response task.
+To investigate marijuana short term memory effects, researchers from the University of Florida trained 32 rats (15 male, 16 female) in a food-motivated delayed response task.
 They then had the animals perform the test again after being exposed to either inhalable cannabis smoke or a placebo.

 The researchers assessed the rats’ performances in the tests, looking to see whether exposure to cannabis at all affected their working memory and ability to complete the task.

-Female rats, however, surprisingly demonstrated enhanced working memory accuracy in the task after they had consumed marijuana.
+When examining the marijuana memory effects on female rats, however, it was found that female rats surprisingly demonstrated enhanced working memory accuracy in the task after they had consumed marijuana.

 “Cannabis smoke improved working memory accuracy,” the study’s authors wrote.
 Meanwhile, “placebo smoke did not affect working memory accuracy” in both male and female rats.

 It’s the lack of impact caused by placebo smoke that prompted the researchers to believe cannabis played a role in enhancing the performance of female rats.

 “Exposure to placebo smoke had no effect on performance, suggesting that the cannabinoid content of cannabis smoke was critical for its effects on working memory,” the wrote.

 The researchers of this marijuana and memory study did note that baseline performances, prior to cannabis and placebo exposure, were lower in female rats compared to males.
 They suggest this “raises the possibility that the enhancing effects in females were due to their relatively worse baseline performance rather than to sex differences in the effects of cannabis per se.”